SIG RATTLER DEEP DIVE

 The closer the gas port is to the chamber and the shorter the barrel, the more rapidly the pressure curve changes.
 In the case of the MCX Rattler, the gas system needs to function with a larger variety of ammo in a 5.5-inch barrel.

 A suppressed rifle system, DI or piston, is affected the same way.
 The pressure is higher for longer than it would be if it were not suppressed.
 With a very short barrel, the addition of a suppressor changes the pressure at the gas port substantially, even when using the same ammo.
 After extensive engineering and testing, SIG was able to balance the recoil system and gas system to allow reliable function with a variety of ammo.

 There is some crossover in pressure between commercially available supersonic ammo when unsuppressed, and subsonic ammo when suppressed.
-Because of this overlap, the MCX Rattler does function reliably with subsonic ammo when suppressed.
+Because of this overlap, the SIG Rattler suppressed functions reliably with subsonic ammo.

 SIG’S FINAL PRODUCT REQUIREMENTS FOR MCX RATTLER

 • Subsonic unsuppressed: no requirement for lock back.